mollywoodnini/ga-z270x-ug/README.md

 # Gaming

 What little games that can run on Mac natively from Steam run very well.
 HITMAN, DiRT Rally, WoW, Smite, LoL, Euro Truck Sim 2, and more run at 60fps with settings maxed out.
 I can stream and not suffer from from performance loss.
 I did the first time around because my install was degraded due to constant fiddling.
 Using [Wine](http://wineskin.urgesoftware.com/tiki-index.php) I can run Platinum, Gold and Silver rated games with mostly no issues.
 I don't like vysnc turned on in game so I limit my frames to 75 or 60 depending on what the game settings allow.
 Considering my monitor is FreeSync and AMD is better supported in macOS, I need to get an RX580 or Vega.
 If you followed the guide an enabled QuickSync (hardware rendering) you can use [Wirecast](http://www.gameshow.net) to strem and record your gameplay.
 [Gameshow](http://www.gameshow.net) was the suggested software to use but it has since been killed off and is no longer for sale.
 If you want to use OBS, [here is a great video](https://www.youtube.com/watch?v=F2OzfwFHjhE).
 I could not get this program to use hardware accleration.
-It does work, but the quality meh and it can consume too much CPU.
+It does work, but the quality is meh and it can consume too much CPU.

 # Temperatures